au-research/ANDS-ResearchVocabularies-Registry/src/CrawlerDetect/README-ANDS.txt

 The implementation (i.e., the way that crawlers and exclusions are used) matches the original PHP implementation.

-The generated class also contains unit tests that use the original test data (crawlers.txt and devices.txt).
+There is also a test class, TestBotDetector, which contains unit tests that use the original test data (crawlers.txt and devices.txt).

 If the upstream CrawlerDetect package is updated, replace the files in the orig directory with the updated versions, and run